Resources

 MiningSurvey Data

-Underground mines, open-cut pits, and processing plants generate enormous volumes of spatial data.
-Here's how mining operations are moving from scattered Dropbox folders to organised, queryable site records.
+Underground mines, pits, and plants generate enormous volumes of spatial data.
+How mining is moving from scattered folders to queryable site records.

 May 5, 2026